AlibabaCloudDocs/nat/intl.en-US/API reference/Enable multiple applications to share bandwidth (sample code).md

 request = CreateCommonBandwidthPackageRequest()
 request.set_accept_format('json')

-# Specify the maximum bandwidth of the EIP bandwidth plan.
+# Specify the bandwidth limit of the EIP bandwidth plan.
 Valid values: 1000 to 5000.
 Unit: Mbit/s.
-This parameter is set to 1500 in this example.
+In this example, this parameter is set to 1500.
 You can set the parameter based on your business requirements.
 request.set_Bandwidth(1500)

 # The connection type.
 # Valid values: BGP and BGP_PRO.
-BGP: represents BGP (Multi-ISP).
-BGP_PRO: represents BGP (Multi-ISP) Premium.
+BGP: BGP (Multi-ISP).
+BGP_PRO: BGP (Multi-ISP) Pro.
 request.set_ISP("BGP")

 # The name of the EIP bandwidth plan.